YangVincent/text-yelp/README.md

 * Sort by topic/provide topics
 * Interface
 * Add the ability to send a location (city, zip) via. text and receive a set of suggestions
+* Add the ability to search for a type of food (say, Japanese) but filter out items (e.g. not sushi)